 The last two pieces in the series focus on the psychological power of music, dramatising its hypnotic effect.
 From my brief research I’m not sure where this fourth piece is located on the building or what its title is, but again it is a highly dubious visual image.
 Ariel, still naked, is now the largest figure in the tableau.
 On either side of him is a group of three figures, which seem to represent archetypal family groups of man, woman and child.
 Ariel is seated in the centre, playing his flute.
 All six of his listeners gaze at him, entranced.
 On each side, the child of each family is closest to him and reaches out a hand…

 In the final relief, Ariel is fully grown, a physically powerful figure, and has finally put some clothes on.
 The most important thing in this image is that the adults have disappeared.
 In a superficially innocent, exuberant image, the two children are completely under the power of Ariel’s music, dancing on either side of him and bunching up their skirts in their hands.
-Ariel’s stance both complements and contrasts with that of the children — he is not dancing but controlling, embodying focused purpose, not abandon.
+Ariel’s stance both complements and contrasts with that of the children — he is not dancing but controlling the dance, embodying focused purpose, not abandon.

 So what are we looking at in this series of sculptures?
 A surface text relating to the BBC and a private subtext relating to Gill’s secret life?
 Or are text and subtext inextricably bound together in a more generalised psychopathic scenario?

 In the surface text, a powerful new technology is shown even in its infancy bestriding the world.
 In its maturity we see it dissolving the family, making the adults disappear and isolating the children.
-The whole allegory is centred around music, just as the building is itself centred on an internal ‘tower’ of cantilevered studios using state-of-the-art architectural strategies to isolate them from the city ambience, traffic on the road and the vibrations of underground trains, as well as sound from other studios.
+The whole allegory is centred around music, just as the building is itself centred on an internal ‘tower’ of cantilevered studios using state-of-the-art architectural strategies to isolate them from the city ambience, traffic on the road and the rumble of underground trains, as well as sound from other studios.
 The BBC, of course, broadcasts not only music but spoken word and drama, but the music motif of the sculptures can be taken as symbolic of the hypnotic power of the new medium as a whole, not only its light entertainment wing.
 Even without the perverted subtext, the series reads like a parable of social engineering, the induction of a hypnoid trance that leaves its subjects isolated and vulnerable.
 The innocent surface text is not elaborated merely to veil a perverted subtext — the allegory is sinister on both levels.

 The writer who used the pseudonym ‘Shakespeare’ in the last dozen years of his life, living in self-imposed exile from the court, wrote this play for a daughter’s wedding (he had three).
-For his characters to be turned into lintel guardians for a sanctum of pedophiliac culture is a gross perversion of the original.
+For his characters to be turned into lintel guardians for a sanctum of pedophiliac culture is a gross perversion.
 Prospero guards the honour of his young daughter fiercely, and everything he does, we understand by the end of the play, is motivated by his infinite care for her future.
 Look at her the wrong way, and the mage will torture and enslave you, hunt you with spirit dogs, terrify you with visions of hideous winged furies and drive you mad.